-- Prepare 3 separate piles of blank note cards: One pile will be your Character cards, the other will be Location cards, and the last pile will be Problem cards. - Make enough Character cards for each student, and just enough Location and Problem cards for each group of students working together. - Be certain to help define "Pop Culture" and/ or "Identity" before beginning the exercise.
+- Prepare 3 separate piles of blank note cards: One pile will be your Character cards, the other will be Location cards, and the last pile will be Problem cards. - Make enough Character cards for each student, and just enough Location and Problem cards for each group of students working together.
 See cards suggestions below: